 These terms together with any other terms that are referred to in them are the agreement between ILC-UK Services Ltd (a wholly owned subsidiary of the International Longevity Centre – UK) (“We” “Our” “Us”) and you, the person that has booked to attend the event or occasion (“You” “Your”).
 This agreement applies to your booking and attendance of the event.

-The terms of the venue and the terms of other applicable third parties may also apply to you.
+The terms of the virtual platform and other applicable third parties may also apply to you.

-You agree that you will behave (i) in accordance with our and any other relevant party’s (such as the venue) reasonable requests and instructions and (ii) appropriately, lawfully and not in a disproportionately disruptive or antisocial manner.
+You agree that you will behave (i) in accordance with our and any other relevant party’s (such as the virtual platform) reasonable requests and instructions and (ii) appropriately, lawfully and not in a disproportionately disruptive or antisocial manner.

-Where we deem that it is necessary to do so we may at our discretion change the format, content, programme, speakers or venue.
+Where we deem that it is necessary to do so we may at our discretion change the format, content, programme, speakers or virtual platform.
 Should we do this we will endeavour to notify you.

-If any such change results in a material disadvantage to you such as it being a material change to the core purpose or content or venue of the event we will inform you as soon as reasonably possible and you may at your discretion attend the event in its changed form or cancel your booking and receive a refund of any monies paid, less a £50 administrative fee.
+If any such change results in a material disadvantage to you such as it being a material change to the core purpose or content or type (physical, virtual) of the event we will inform you as soon as reasonably possible and you may at your discretion attend the event in its changed form or cancel your booking and receive a refund of any monies paid, less a £30 administrative fee.

 If we fail to comply with this agreement, we are responsible for loss or damage that you suffer that is a foreseeable result of our breach of the agreement or our negligence.
 Loss or damage is foreseeable if they were an obvious consequence of our breach or if they were contemplated by you and us at the time we entered into this agreement.